 UK unveils 'unlimited' visa offer for top scientists

-The UK government on Monday unveiled what it termed as an "unlimited" fast-track visa offer to attract the world's top scientists, researchers, and mathematicians, set to kick in from next month.
-The bespoke "Global Talent" route will have no cap on the number of people able to come to the UK from around the world, including India, and will provide an accelerated path to settlement for all scientists and researchers who are endorsed on the route.
+The UK government on Monday unveiled what it termed as an "unlimited" fast-track visa offer to attract top scientists, researchers, and mathematicians from across the world, including from India.
+The bespoke "Global Talent" route, set to kick in from next month, will have no cap on the number of people able to come to the UK from around the world and will provide an accelerated path to settlement for all scientists and researchers who are endorsed on the route.

 The immigration rules to bring the visa changes into effect will be set out this Thursday and come into effect on February 20.
 "The UK has a proud history of scientific discovery, but to lead the field and face the challenges of the future we need to continue to invest in talent and cutting edge research," British Prime Minister Boris Johnson said.